thriveweb/see-civil/content/see-civil/about.md

-    Our projects range from $2 million to $150 million and we engage through several contracting methods, including design and construction, schedule of rates/bill of quantities, lump sum, joint ventures and alliancing.
+    Our projects range from $2 million to $150 million and we engage through several contracting methods, including design and construction, schedule of rates/bill of quantities, lump sum and joint ventures.

     SEE Civil adopts an integrated approach to project delivery, utilising the